GitHubDragonFly/GitHubDragonFly.github.io/README.md

         - Custom three.js compatible BIM Loader is also available
       - Alternative [three-iges-loader](https://github.com/Konsept-Design/three-iges-loader) when the main loader errors out
 - Export formats, where applicable:
-  - 3DM, 3MF, AMF, BIM, DAE, APNG, FBX, STEP, X3D, X, ASSJSON, GIF, GLB, GLTF, JSON, OBJ + MTL, OFF, PLY, STL, PRWM, USDZ
+  - 3DM, 3MF, AMF, BIM, DAE, APNG, FBX, STEP, X3D, X, ASSJSON, GCODE, GIF, GLB, GLTF, JSON, OBJ + MTL, OFF, PLY, STL, PRWM, USDZ
     - OFF exports are only available in the Quick Viewer, as stated further above
     - BIM exports are available in the Quick Viewer as well as some other viewers with custom BIM Exporter
     - 3MF exporter was created with assistance from Microsoft Copilot: